How We Work Together

 No specific net worth required.
 My clients range from educators navigating student loans to folks with seven-figure portfolios.
 What they have in common isn't their account balance — it's complexity.
 Multiple income streams, CalPERS or CalSTRS benefits, major life transitions, or unconventional life structures that don't fit traditional advice.

 If you're just getting started with basic budgeting or opening your first investment account, the 90-minute spot consultation is probably the better fit.
-We can always expand to comprehensive planning as your needs grow.
+We can always expand from there.

 What does ongoing planning include?

 This is for people who want answers to questions like: "Should I take this job?"
 "Can I afford a sabbatical?"
 "When should I refinance?"
 "I just got a bonus, what should I do with it?" — without having to figure it out alone.
-Portfolio guidance and investment management are included for portfolios up to $540,000.
+Investment management is included for portfolios up to $540,000.

 Do you manage investments?

 Yes.
-For ongoing planning clients, investment management is included in your monthly fee for portfolios up to $540k.
+For ongoing planning clients, investment management is included in your financial planning fee for portfolios up to $540k.
 For portfolios above $540k: 1.00% annually on assets above that threshold, with fee reductions at higher levels — 0.75% for portfolios over $1M, 0.50% over $3M, and 0.35% over $5M.

 I focus on what we can control: costs, diversification, risk, and behavior — not beating the market through stock picking.